batuhangedik/Fibo-Fact-Ack-RestApi/README.md

 > node .

-these steps.
+you can follow these steps.
-But its require a Node.js on your machine.
+But nodejs must be installed on your computer.